This DA for a childcare centre opposite Epping Public School has been submitted for review following refusal by the Planning Panel.

 In our opinion, this development is inappropriate on both counts:

-1. The area is prone to flooding as it is adjacent to a tributary of Terreys Creek.
+1. The area is prone to flooding and is next to a Council easement.
 We think it is concerning to build a facility for babies and infants in a flood prone area.

 2. The development is a single building on a site which currently has two houses.
 It is of a size and scale which is not consistent with other homes in the area - the Epping Heritage Conservation Area.